angr/angr/pyvex/README.md

 - there is no memory management.
 VEX is kind of weird with this, so care will have to be taken...
 - converting from string to tag is currently very slow (a hastily written consecutive bunch of strcmps)
 - IRCallee assumes that addresses are 64-bytes long, and will corrupt memory otherwise.
 This can be fixed by writing a getter/setter instead of using the macroed ones.
-- CCalls are created by passing in IRCallee and manually building the args list, instead of by calling the helper functions.
+- CCalls are created by creating the IRCallee and manually building the args list, instead of by calling the helper functions.
 Not sure if this is good or bad.
+On the other hand, Dirty statements are created through helper functions.
 - deepCopying a binder IRExpr seems to crash VEX
+- IRDirty's fxState array access is untested
 - equality (for those things that easily have it) should be implemented as a rich comparator